22-year-old on becoming America’s first vaccine millionaire: ‘I thought it was a prank call’

 “That was my very first notification that I was about to be a millionaire,” said Bugenske, a 22-year-old resident of Silverton, near Cincinnati.

-The lottery, one of a slew of vaccine incentive programs in cities and states across the country, also awarded on Wednesday a full-ride scholarship for an Ohio public university to eighth grader Joseph Costello.
+The lottery, one of a slew of vaccine incentive programs in cities and states across the country, also awarded on Wednesday a full-ride scholarship to an Ohio public university to eighth-grader Joseph Costello.
 In all, the program will dole out $1 million prizes to five vaccinated adults and scholarships to five vaccinated teenagers.

 At a virtual news conference Thursday morning, Costello, flanked by his parents, said he’s “very excited.”
 His mother, Colleen Costello, was stunned when she answered DeWine’s call.